lelandlater/ataraxia-lite/README.md

 # ataraxia-lite
 [ataraxia.io](https://ataraxia.io) hosts Leland Later's projects.
-This iterartion of ataraxia.io displays a home page and contact information with minimal static reources and a simple server configuration.
+This iteration of ataraxia.io displays a home page and contact information with minimal static resources and a simple server configuration.

 ## Application
 _ataraxia-lite_ is written in Python using the [Flask](http://flask.pocoo.org) web development framework.
 The application is served with [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/), an implementation of the WSGI protocol, which is a Python interface between web servers and web applications.